 Is your vehicle part of this recall?

-More than 345,000 vehicles are included in this Ford oil leak recall.
-To do a Ford recall check, please use MotorSafety’s free vehicle lookup tool.
+More than half a million SUVs are affected by these Ford fuel injector issues.
+To do a Ford recall check and see if yours is one of them, use MotorSafety’s free vehicle lookup tool.